jantursky/orderlord-help-driver/docs/team-section/team-section.md

 ---

 ## Description
 The list of all available users for the account will be listed, sorted by name and surname.
-The courier has the option to call the user, or edit the phone number before the call.
+The courier has the option to call the user or edit the phone number before the call.

 ## Table of contents
 - [How to use]({{site.baseurl}}{% link docs/team-section/how-to-use.md %})